-This is a two-and-a-half-hour cruise on the Weaver, taking in the beautiful scenery and history of this magnificent waterway from Sutton Weaver to our berth below the Acton Swing Bridge.
-Full details of the what you will see on this cruise can be found on our ‘view our routes’ page where you can download a fact sheet byfollowing this link MORE INFO BELOW
+This is a two-and-a-half-hour cruise on the Weaver, taking in the beautiful scenery and history of this magnificent waterway from Sutton Weaver Swing Bridge to our berth below the Acton Bridge.
+Full details of what you will see on this cruise can be found on our ‘view our routes’ page where you can download a fact sheet by following this link

-PLEASE NOTE: due to NO PUBLIC PARKING availability at Sutton Weaver, on cruise days we provide a Park & Ride service from the Anderton Boat Lift car park (CW9 6FW) to take you to the Danny at Sutton Weaver.
-When your cruise finishes at Acton Bridge, our transport will be waiting for you to return you to your car at Anderton Boat Lift.
+PLEASE NOTE: due to NO PUBLIC PARKING availability at Sutton Weaver, on cruise days we provide a Park & Ride service from the Anderton Boat Lift car park (CW9 6FW) to take you to the Danny.
+When your cruise finishes, our transport will be waiting for you to return you to your car.
 The transfers are included in your ticket price, but there is a parking charge of just £3.00 for the day for your car.

 Please be aware that if you choose to make your own arrangements to be dropped off at Sutton Weaver, you will also need to make arrangements to be collected at Acton Bridge as there is no transport returning to Sutton Weaver.